-The Company declared and paid cash dividends aggregating \$0.40676 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 31, 2017, \$0.42720 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 30, 2018, and \$0.44840 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 29, 2019.
+The Company declared and paid cash dividends aggregating \$0.42720 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 30, 2018, and \$0.44840 per Subordinate Voting Share and per Multiple Voting Share for the year ended December 29, 2019.
 On March 5, 2020, the Company's Board of Directors declared a dividend of \$0.1177 per Subordinate Voting Share and Multiple Voting Share compared to \$0.1121 in 2019, an increase of \$0.0056 or 5.0%.
-Payment of the dividend is expected to be made on April 15, 2020 to shareholders of record at the close of business on March 31, 2020.
-Having regard to current economic conditions, for the balance of 2020 and onwards the Board will assess the declaration of dividends based on its financial results, capital requirements, available cash flow and other factors.
+Payment of the dividend was made on April 15, 2020 to shareholders of record at the close of business on March 31, 2020.
+On May 7, 2020, the Company announced that it would be temporarily suspending quarterly dividend payments for the balance of 2020, including the first quarter dividend which was scheduled to be paid on June 15, 2020.
+Having regard to current economic conditions, including the impact of the COVID-19 pandemic, for the balance of 2021 and onwards the Board will assess the declaration of dividends based on its financial results, capital requirements, available cash flow and other factors.
 The amount and timing of the payment of any dividends are not guaranteed and are subject to the discretion of the Board.
 See also "Risk Factors - Payment of Dividends" and "Risk Factors - COVID-19 (Coronavirus)".